SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_bcPhysics.md

 ### Boundary Condition Specification: the Physical Side of the Problem

-The first question we need to address when specifying boundary conditions for a problem is to think about what kind of things are going on at the boundaries of our model from a physical standpoint.
-To do this, we need to know some physiologic information about our problem, for instance:
+Boundary conditions are crucial to obtaining high quality cardiovascular simulation results.
+It is essential that boundary conditions accurately capture the physiology of vascular networks outside of the 3D domain of the model. **SimVascular** provides several different options for boundary condition assignment at inlets and outlets that are describe in this section.
+Typically, we begin with some physiologic information about our problem, for instance:

 - Flow rate info coming from MRI or ultrasound measurements.
 - Pressure values in the model obtained with a catheter transducer or a pressure cuff.